South Africa

 Safari toilet at Timbavati tented bush camp

-A safari toilet is an essential facility for any temporary tented camp in the wild.
-For a Trails Guide course at Timbavati Private Nature Reserve in South Africa, we had for eight students, two mentors and one cook a total…
+A safari toilet is essential for any temporary tented camp in the wild.
+For a Trails Guide course at Timbavati Private Nature Reserve in South Africa, we had eight students, two mentors, and one cook, a total of seven tents…

 Field dressing and cooking a puff adder

-Puff adders (Bitis arietans) are widely distributed over whole Sub-Saharan Africa, with the exception of dense rainforest areas and Madagascar.
-A puff adder got a tell-tale flat head with a straight line between the eyes, thick body with chevron markings…
+Puff adders (Bitis arietans) are widely distributed throughout Sub-Saharan Africa, except in dense rainforest areas and Madagascar.
+They have a tell-tale flat head with a straight line between the eyes, a thick body with chevron markings, and a stumpy tail,…

 Bluebottle jellyfish – a stingy creature

 The bluebottle jellyfish, also known as Physalia utriculus, is commonly found along the coasts of non-tropical regions bordering the Atlantic, Indian, and Pacific oceans.
-These creatures are not actually jellyfish but rather siphonophores, which are composed of multiple organisms known…
+These creatures are not jellyfish but rather siphonophores composed of multiple organisms known as zooids.
+These…

 Finding direction with Buffalo weaver nests